Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters

 \subsection{Leveraging Alternative Target Variables}

-The third implication that arises from drawing the distinction between causal decision making and causal effect estimation is that, for causal decision making, modeling with alternative (potentially non-causal) target variables may work better than predicting the actual causal effects on the outcome of interest~\citep{fernandez2018causal}.
+The third implication that arises from distinguishing between causal decision making and causal effect estimation is that, for causal decision making, modeling with alternative (potentially non-causal) target variables may work better than predicting the actual causal effects on the outcome of interest~\citep{fernandez2018causal}.
 To elaborate on this implication, consider again the binary treatment setting where we would like to treat those individuals for whom the treatment will have a positive effect.
-This essentially defines a causal classification problem: classify individuals into treat or do-not-treat.\footnote{The binary treatment distinction is purely for ease of illustration.
-With multiple treatment options we have a multiclass classification problem.
-As mentioned earlier, causal decision making can be reduced to a classification task where individuals should be classified into the treatment level (class) that produces the most beneficial outcome~\citep{zadrozny2003policy,zhao2012estimating}.} Viewing CDM as a classification task allows us to draw an analogy with the distinctions between classification versus regression and classification versus probability estimation, that have been studied in depth in non-causal predictive modeling.
-Specifically, many classification decisions essentially involve comparing an instance's estimated class membership probability to a threshold, and then taking action based on whether the estimate is above or below the threshold.\footnote{The threshold could be based on a cost/benefit matrix~\citep{provost2013data}; it could be based on a budget or workforce constraint~\citep{provost2001robust}, or it could even be instance-specific~\citep{saar2007decision}.} In such situations, causal effect estimates are relevant for decision making only to the extent that they help to discriminate between the desired actions, for example, those who would benefit from being treated versus those who would not.
+This elaboration defines a causal classification problem: classify individuals into treat or do-not-treat.\footnote{The binary treatment distinction is purely for ease of illustration.
+With multiple treatment options, we have a multiclass classification problem.
+As mentioned earlier, causal decision making can be reduced to a classification task where individuals should be classified into the treatment level (class) that produces the most beneficial outcome~\citep{zadrozny2003policy,zhao2012estimating}.} Viewing CDM as a classification task allows us to draw an analogy with the distinctions between classification versus regression and classification versus probability estimation that have been studied in depth in non-causal predictive modeling.
+Specifically, many classification decisions essentially involve comparing an instance's estimated class membership probability to a threshold and then taking action based on whether the estimate is above or below the threshold.\footnote{The threshold could be based on a cost/benefit matrix~\citep{provost2013data}, a budget or workforce constraint~\citep{provost2001robust}, or even instance specific characteristics~\citep{saar2007decision}.} In such situations, causal effect estimates are relevant for decision making only to the extent that they help to discriminate between the desired actions, for example, those who would benefit from being treated versus those who would not.